bharatmehan/osprey/README.md

 # Osprey - Key-Value Store

-Osprey is a single-process, single-node key-value store that serves requests over a simple text protocol on TCP.
+Osprey is a single process, single node key-value store that serves requests over a simple text protocol on TCP.
 It provides durability through write-ahead logging and supports TTL-based expiration.

 ## Quick Start